tosman/semantic-dependents-updates-github/README.md

 * it's just a Node.js module, not an external service
 * it works fine with private NPM packages (Greenkeeper currently doesn't support them, that's why I needed to create it)
 * it's focused on single dependency package with a list of dependents, similarly to [dont-break](https://www.npmjs.com/package/dont-break)'s approach
-* this module works even if you disable building pull requests at Travis and keep only building on 'push' - PR from this module will be counted as 'push' there, because its branch will be in the same repository.
-This can be useful if you don't want to allow pull requests from unknown forks to use your sensitive env vars defined at Travis.

 This module plays perfectly with [semantic-release](https://github.com/semantic-release/semantic-release), see below for usage instructions.